FarahIbrar/Programming-in-Python/README.md

 ---

+## Images
+A lot of images are availabe in the images folder to refer back to the results acieved throughout various analysis.

+---

 ## Summary of What Did I Learn?

 - Throughout this project, I expanded my knowledge across various domains of Python programming and data science.